 Conclusions.
 In terms of total mass, ICM structure, optical richness, and the presence of two dominant BCG-type galaxies, the newly confirmed cluster XMMU J1230.3+1339 is likely the progenitor of a system very similar to the local Coma cluster, differing by 7.6 Gyr of structure evolution.
 This new system is an ideally suited astrophysical model laboratory for in-depth follow-up studies on the aggregation of baryons in the cold and hot phases.

-Key words. galaxies: clusters: general - galaxies: clusters: individual: XMMU J1230.3+1339 - X-rays: galaxies: clusters - galaxies: elliptical and lenticular, cD - galaxies: evolution - dark matter
+Key words. galaxies: clusters: general - galaxies: clusters: individual: XMMU J1230.3+1339 - X-rays: galaxies: clusters - galaxies: ellipticals and lenticular - galaxies: evolution - cosmology: dark matter - cosmology: observations

 1. Introduction